kamalcranio/knights-adventure/README.md

 -------------------------------------- O QUE É --------------------------------------
 -------------------------------------------------------------------------------------

+(PT)

-Knights adventure é um (esboço de um) jogo escrito por mim (kamalcranio) que usa a fácil e simples linguagem lua.
+Knights adventure é um (esboço de um) jogo de aventura em texto escrito por mim (kamalcranio) que usa a fácil e simples linguagem lua.
 O jogo ainda está nos seus primeiros passos (de fato, na versão alpha) mas ainda pretendo adicionar várias coisas para que o jogo fique melhor e melhor :)
 Todos, brasileiros ou estrangeiros que quiserem ajudar no projeto, acessem http://www.kamalcranio.wordpress.com, ou me enviem um e-mail (kamalcranio@gmail.com) favoritem este repositório e colaborem com o projeto!
 Neste momento precisamos de
-+ Programadores GUI
++ Programadores (Que entendam de LUA, ou que queiram aprender)
 + Game-testers
-+ Artistas digitais, para que possamos transferir a maneira de jogar, de text-based para GUI gameplay, Espero que continue conosco!
+Espero que continue conosco!

+(EN)
+Knights adventure is a (sketch of a) text-based adventure game wrote by me (kamalcranio) which uses the easy and simple LUA language.
+The game is on it's first steps (in fact, it is on alpha phase, yet.) but i want to add a lot of things to make the game even better :)
+All the people, brazilians or foreigners, who want to help with the project, go to http://www.kamalcranio.wordpress.com, or send me an e-mail (kamalcranio@gmail.com), give the project a star and collaborate!
+At this moment, we need:
++ Programmers (Who knows the LUA language, or wants to learn it.)
++ Game-testers
+I hope you keep with us!

 --------------------------------------------------------------------------------------
 ------------------------------------ COPYRIGHT ---------------------------------------